 This product includes Geometry & Mesh file and a comprehensive Training Movie.

 There are some free products to check the service quality.

 To order your ANSYS Fluent project (CFD simulation and training), contact our experts via [email protected], online support, or WhatsApp.

-The problem is simulating the HVAC inside the room considering a solar chimney.
+The problem is simulating the HVAC inside the room considering a solar chimney by ANSYS Fluent software.
 The present model consists of two main parts, including the interior of the room and a sloping solar chimney on the ceiling of the room.
 The solar chimney consists of glass plates on its side surfaces that are in contact with the environment and, as a transparent medium, receive the solar energy and also have a plate on its back as a heat-absorbing surface.
 It is assumed that the adsorbent surface behind the chimney has a constant temperature of 335.15 K, while the glass surface in contact with the external environment has heat transfer with its surroundings.

 The ambient air temperature is 308.15 K and the convection heat transfer coefficient is 8 Wm-2.K-1.
 It is also assumed that the heat received from sunlight inside the chimney creates a constant heat source inside the chimney, equivalent to 15000 W.m-3.
 The airflow from the inlet section at the bottom of the room has a pressure-inlet boundary condition; In this way, this incoming airflow at a temperature of 308.15 K is sucked into the room by the heat of the solar chimney and is transferred to the environment outside the room.